14th September 2014, Sunday……Day(4) Killar-Udaipur-Keylong 133 km

 The destination for the day was Keylong.
 The entire road was along beautiful Chandra Bhaga (Chenab) river.
 Loved riding along the beautiful blue Chenab in that rugged wilderness and bone breaking tough lonely road.
 It was so wild and beautiful that I was stopping after every few kilometers, savouring the landscape and clicking pictures.

-The first water crossing is Mahlu nallah just 1 kilometer after Killar.
-This nallah is a kind of natural boundary for going to and coming from Killar.
-The employees of other areas posted in Killar feel a kind of freedom after crossing this nallah when they are posted back to their respective area.
+The first water crossing was Mahlu nallah one kilometer after Killar.
+This nallah is a kind of natural boundary for the employees from other areas posted in Killar.
+They feel like getting out of prison while going back on leave or posting back to their respective areas.